hallucinogenizer/personal-hugo-blog/content/posts/javascript-functions-returning-functions.md

 ```

 #### Refactoring Step 3
 Let's see how we can change step 3.
-We will return to step 2 and we will use our super arrow functions there.
+We will return to step 2 and we will use our curried arrow functions there.
 Meanwhile step 3 can be refactored just like we refactored step 1.
 We extract out the filtering arrow function:
 ```javascript {hl_Lines="2 8"}
 const isNonNegative = element => element >= 0
 const isEven = element => element % 2 === 0